mark-hobbs/mark-hobbs.github.io/_posts/2025-01-20-latent-space.md

 This post introduces the concept of a latent space and highlights its utility in design problems through an optimisation example.
 A latent space is a low-dimensional representation of high-dimensional data, where similar items are positioned close together.
 Recent advances such as variational autoencoders (VAEs) and diffusion models have enabled the learning of very expressive low-dimensional representations of complex design spaces.
 By shifting optimisation to the latent space, as opposed to optimising the high-dimensional design representation, optimal designs can be identified much more efficiently.

+- A latent space is an abstract low-dimensional representation of a high-dimensional space...
+- Items that resemble each other are located close to one another in the latent space
+- The aim of this post is to demonstrate how the concept of a latent space can be utilised in design problems.
+- Recent advances such as variational autoencoders (VAEs) and diffusion models have enabled the learning of very expressive low-dimensional representations of complex design spaces.
+- By shifting optimisation to the latent space, as opposed to optimising the high-dimensional design representation, optimal designs can be identified much more efficiently.
+- Parametrising the design problem is perhaps the most challenging problem...

 ## Motivation

 Two major factors that limit our ability to do engineering better are: (1) the computational expense of numerical simulations, and (2) our ability to concisely quantify how different shapes (or designs) are related (our ability to smoothly interpolate between different designs).